dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 *When the static type _S_ of `e` is strictly non-nullable, such as when _S_ is `Never`, `...?e` is a warning, but it may still occur.*

-### Instantiate to bounds
+### Instantiation to bound

-The computation of instantiation to bounds is changed to substitute `Never` for type variables appearing in contravariant positions instead of `Null`.
+The computation of instantiation to bound is changed to substitute `Never` for type variables appearing in contravariant positions instead of `Null`.

+### Super-bounded types

+Null safety requires two changes to the section 'Super-Bounded Types' in the language specification.

+The definition of a top type is changed: _T_ is a top type if and only if `Object?` is a subtype of _T_.

+The definition of a super-bounded type is changed such that occurrences of `Null` are replaced by types involving `Never`, and `Object` is replaced by `Object?`.
+This causes one sentence to change, with the following result:

+Let _T'_ be the result of replacing every occurrence in _T_ of a top type in a covariant position by `Never`, and every occurrence in _T_ of a type _S_ where _S <: Never_ in a contravariant position by `Object?`.

 ### Least and greatest closure